leocesar1/json-to-csv/README.md

 # json-to-csv

-The aim of this script is prepair a draft csv file for a from-to analysis.
+The purpose of this script is to prepare a draft csv file for a from-to analysis.